roopa-ramanujam/ESP32-web-api-example/README.md

     // Successful response
     if (httpResponseCode == 200) {

-      // Get the JSON payload
+      // Get the JSON String payload
       String payload = http.getString();

-      // Parse it into a JSONVar object
-      JSONVar jsonObject = JSON.parse(payload);
+      // Parse it into a JSONVar object so we can extract values JSONVar jsonObject = JSON.parse(payload);

       // Check if parsing succeeded